-The above presentation assumes \$100 invested on December 31, 2011 in the common stock of Itron, Inc., the peer group, and the NASDAQ Composite Index, with all dividends reinvested.
+The above presentation assumes \$100 invested on December 31, 2012 in the common stock of Itron, Inc., the peer group, and the NASDAQ Composite Index, with all dividends reinvested.
 With respect to companies in the peer group, the returns of each such corporation have been weighted to reflect relative stock market capitalization at the beginning of each annual period plotted.
 The stock prices shown above for our common stock are historical and not necessarily indicative of future price performance.

 Each year, we reassess our peer group to identify global companies that are either direct competitors or have similar industry and business operating characteristics.
-Our 2016 peer group includes the following publicly traded companies: Badger Meter, Inc., Echelon Corporation, National Instruments Corporation, Roper Technologies, Inc., and Silver Spring Networks, Inc.
+Our 2016 peer group includes the following publicly traded companies: Badger Meter, Inc., Echelon Corporation, National Instruments Corporation, Roper Technologies, Inc., and Silver Spring Networks, Inc. (SSNI).
+Our 2017 peer group includes the following publicly traded companies: Badger Meter, Inc., Echelon Corporation, Landis+Gyr, National Instruments Corporation, and Roper Technologies, Inc. The 2017 peer group was created as a result of our acquisition of SSNI and to add Landis+Gyr as a peer after they became publicly traded in 2017.